Kohima district: Nagaland State Museum

 Nagaland State Museum or Kohima State Museum was established in 1970 as a multi-purpose stadium.
 The museum today presents ancient traditional Naga weaponry, traditional Naga clothes, etc.

 Tuophema Tourist Village

 Tuophema is a heritage village located 36 kilometres north of Kohima.

 Transportation

 Air

 The nearest airport is Dimapur Airport, located 65 kilometres from the district headquarters Kohima.
 There are several helipads in Kohima District.
 Kohima Chiethu Airport is a planned airport to be built in Kohima.
 The Ministry of Defence gave the No-Objection Certificate (NOC) to construct the civil airport.
-It will be the second airport in Nagaland after Dimapur Airport.

 Rail

-The nearest railway stations are the Chümoukedima Shokhuvi Railway Station and Dimapur Railway Station.
+The nearest railway stations are the Chümoukedima Shokhüvi Railway Station and Dimapur Railway Station.
 The Dhansiri–Zubza line is an under-construction railway line which will connect Kohima with Dimapur via railways.
 The Kohima Zubza railway station in Zubza, 17 kilometres from Kohima City is currently under-construction.
 The Government of India has set 2023 as the deadline to connect all Northeastern state capitals with railways.